WordPress-Satkhira-Community/simple-disable-xml-rpc/readme.txt

 6. Check the box

  == Screenshots ==

- 1. An example of the settings page interface
+1. An example of the error when XML RPC is disabled sucessfully.
+2. An example of Simple Disable XML-RPC Settings page.

 == Changelog ==